How to Qualify Your Clients (and why you should)

 So you’ve got a fresh, new small business prospect.
 He runs a small chain of fitness centers and he wants a web site.

-He fits right into your niche market.
+His business also fits right into your niche market.
 You ask (innocently) how much do you want to spend?
 He gets mad.
 Or he doesn’t know.
 You get annoyed.
+So does he.

 What went wrong here?

 The problem isn’t that the client is dumb.
 The problem is that he has no frame of reference.
-He doesn’t know what a site costs.
-Educate him and reduce your stress.
+He doesn’t know what a site costs, because it’s not a common expense for him.
+He has no idea if you’re overcharging or undercharging.

 Questions to ask